 Some granites are like bad pieces of wood and no matter how hard you try you just can't sand them smooth.... they just fall apart, etc.

 They really have no argument (unless you did pick out this slab) since they know what anyone wants is a smooth shiny granite countertop.
+Applying a resin

 It may be possible that an excellent stone restoration pro could re-finish, resin and re-polish your granite countertop to improve the situation, but it would likely be cheaper and easier just to rip it all out and start over.
 I would get a second opinion

-Maybe it's not as bad as it seems to me, but typically with these type of slabs additional polishing, etc. doesn't help a lick.
+Maybe it's not as bad as it seems to me, but typically with these types of slabs additional polishing, etc. doesn't help a lick.